J0shuaFernandes/HandwritingFeatures/README.md

 # Handwriting Features

-Handwriting Features are used by Federal Document Examiners [Srihari et al.](https://cedar.buffalo.edu/papers/articles/Individuality_Handwriting_2002.pdf)
+Implementation of the methods for extracting handwriting features proposed by [Srihari et al.](https://cedar.buffalo.edu/papers/articles/Individuality_Handwriting_2002.pdf)

+## Installation

+Clone the repository, go to the root level and execute `pip install .`

+## Usage
+`
+import hw_features
+hw_ features.all('sample.jpg')
+`

 ## Features

-Following are the handwriting features extracted
+Following are the handwriting features that are extracted

 ![hw_features](hw_features.JPG)